Drug and Alcohol Addiction: What It Is, Why It Happens, and How to Get Help

 The earlier someone begins using a substance, the higher their risk.
 The adolescent brain is more susceptible to the rewiring effects of repeated substance exposure than the adult brain.
 People who begin using substances before age 18 are four to seven times more likely to develop a SUD than those who start in adulthood.⁵

-Protective factors, such as stable family relationships, mental health support, strong social connection, and delayed onset of use, meaningfully reduce risk even when biological or environmental vulnerabilities are present.
+Risk factors are not destiny.
+Protective factors such as stable family relationships, mental health support, strong social connection, and delayed onset of use meaningfully reduce risk even when biological or environmental vulnerabilities are present.
+Two siblings with the same genetic and family environment can have very different trajectories depending on age of first use, the substances they encounter, and the support systems around them.

 Types of drug and alcohol addiction